 All UL Systems have a System Owner and a System Administrator designated in the Inventory of Assets.
 The "System Owner" is the Head of the Faculty or Department that utilises the system to perform their day to day operations.
 This System Owner is responsible for the confidentiality, integrity and availability of information in the asset in question.
-The System Owner is also responsible for ensuring that System Users are made aware of system-specific requirements and conditions when they access the system.
 The "System Administrator" is the person responsible for the upkeep, configuration, and reliable operation of a computer system or systems.
-In cases where ITD is the System Administrator, the System Owner should work in conjunction with ITD to ensure the administration and operation of the system is aligned to the IT Security Principles and good practice.

-System Users may only access those IT systems for which they have been explicitly authorised by the System Owner.
-System Users may use the IT system only for purposes for which they have been authorised, i.e. for which they have been granted access rights and must comply with any system-specific requirements that they are made aware of.
-System Users must not take part in activities which may be used to bypass information system security controls.
+Users may only access those IT systems for which they have been explicitly authorised by the System Owner.
+Users may use the IT system only for purposes for which they have been authorised, i.e. for which they have been granted access rights.
+Users must not take part in activities which may be used to bypass information system security controls.